movementkitchen/website/src/blog/bloating-and-hormones/index.md

 ![Bloating and Hormones](bloating-and-hormones.png)

 It turns out, my friend and me are not alone.
-In a recent [survey on perimenopause](https://www.forthwithlife.co.uk/blog/perimenopause-symptoms-statistics-2023/) by the British startup Forth, focusing on 6,806 UK women between the ages of 30 and 49, 78% of the participants reported bloating and digestive complaints.
+In a recent [survey on perimenopause](https://www.forthwithlife.co.uk/blog/perimenopause-symptoms-statistics-2023/) by the British startup Forth, focusing on 6,806 UK women, most of them between the ages of 30 and 49, 78% of the participants reported bloating and digestive complaints.
 This is the age range when most women start to feel the symptoms of perimenopause – the gradual transition between the reproductive and postreproductive stage in a woman’s life, with sometimes erratic hormonal fluctuations.

-> So, how do hormones affect digestion?
+> So, how do hormones affect bloating?

 Looking at research, there is evidence that premenopausal women tend to show irritable bowel syndrome (IBS) symptoms more frequently than men, and their digestive problems, including bloating, vary throughout the menstrual cycle with changing hormone levels (Hogan, 2009).